How to upgrade JReviews

 Upgrading JReviews does not remove your configuration settings, or any of your existing data such as listings and reviews.
 These are stored in the database and the upgrades affect mostly the file system.
 If an upgrade requires database changes, then this is automatically taken care of by JReviews.
 If you've made any theme or code changes, you should make a backup of your modified files before proceeding with the upgrade.

-You can do a one-click remote upgrade by using the Install & Update menu in the JReviews administration under the Maintenance header on the left column.
-Always upgrade the s2framework first and JReviews second.
+You can do a one-click remote update by using the Install & Update menu in the JReviews administration under the Maintenance header on the left column.
+Always update the s2framework first and JReviews second.

-We recommend that you use a development server to test the upgrade first and that you rename the jreviews_overrides folder to something else and clear the file registry before you upgrade.
+We recommend that you use a development server to test the update first and that you rename the jreviews_overrides folder to something else and clear the file registry before you update.

-If you get a blank page or are not able to see any options to upgrade, read this article.
+If you get a blank page or are not able to see any options to update, read this article.

 Otherwise, for Joomla users, try enabling FTP Layer in Joomla Global Configuration and try again.
 If that doesn't help, use your ftp client to temporarily modify the permissions of the Joomla /tmp folder to 777 and do the same with the components' administrator and frontend folders.
 For example /administrator/components/com_jreviews and /components/com_jreviews.

-Finally, you can also use the regular upgrade method described below.
+Finally, you can also use the regular update method described below.